Digital Zoom vs. Optical Zoom

 With all of this being the case, is there any use for digital zoom?
 The answer can be yes, in some limited circumstances.
 The main circumstance when digital zoom can be of legitimate use is when viewing an image on a very small monitor.
 If the monitor (or portion of a monitor, in the case of a windowed screen) uses less pixels than the actual image does, then the user can digitally zoom up to that point with no real loss of resolution.
 While this is not frequently the case, it can happen.
 For those cases when it does happen, though, the quality of how the digital zoom is performed can make a significant difference.

-Better quality, continuous digital zoom (sometimes called fractional zoom) can be performed, but it requires higher power on-board imager processers.
+Better quality, continuous digital zoom (sometimes called fractional zoom) can be performed, but it requires higher power on-board imager processors.
 This allows the user to digitally zoom to any arbitrary level, not just levels that are powers of 2.
 IEC Infrared Systems utilizes continuous digital zoom, and pairs it with a more sophisticated type of smoothing, called a Lanczos algorithm, which yields a much smoother digital zoom, and even allows it to be usable at higher digital zoom levels, Figure 2.
 Note that even up to 12X level, the general quality is preserved to a greater degree than that seen at 8X in the bi-linear method.

 Summary